 The luxury Christmas pudding

 Eastick’s golden syrup has the highest sugar content of all our golden syrups, so is best for building a sweet, luxury product.
 Dark cane muscovado sugar is the perfect match for a luxury Christmas pudding because it has a much richer flavour than most other crystallines, which serves to complement the ginger in this pudding.
-Treacle no.2 also has a strong flavour profile that adds to the rich, luxurious taste of this product, and is smoother than our other treacles, meaning its flavour is not overpowering.
+Molasses has a robust flavour profile that adds to the rich, luxurious taste of this product, but should be used moderately.

 This Christmas pudding should be steamed for four hours to fully develop its rich flavour and then the basin should be removed from the saucepan and wrapped in clingfilm and foil, where it can be given time to mature in a cool, dark place several months in advance.

 Dark cane muscovado sugar is the perfect ingredient for a more luxurious Christmas pudding.